References for Irish English

 1 Surveys and monographs

 Amador-Moreno, Carolina 2010.
-An Introduction to Irish English.
-London: Continuum Books.
+An Introduction to Irish English. (second edition scheduled for 2027) London: Continuum Books.

 Cesiri, Daniela 2012.
 Nineteenth century Irish English.
 A corpus-based linguistic and discursive analysis.
 Lewinston, NY: Edwin Mellen Press.